 All voters in Los Angeles County have the option to vote by mail.
 A Vote by Mail (VBM) Ballot is mailed to voters, who can mail back the ballot or to drop off the ballot at a polling place on Election Day.
+Please note VBM ballots postmarked by Election Day will be counted if received within three days by the Registrar-Recorder/County Clerk (California Senate Bill 29).

 Permanent Vote by Mail Application: Applying to become a permanent Vote by Mail voter means that you will automatically receive a Vote by Mail Ballot for every election you are eligible to vote.
 You will no longer need to apply for future elections.